kraiz/hamster-bridge/README.rst

 about
 =====
-you're using hamster to track your work? let your hamster log your work to your favorite bugtracker. ok, JIRA for now :)
+you're using hamster to track your work? let your hamster log your work to your favorite bugtracker. ok, JIRA & Redmine for now :)

 setup
 =====